gonzalogarciajaubert/dynamic-themes/README.md

 	def snap = preprocessorService.getConfigParams(themeName).urlSnapshot
 ```

-Process your theme and return to view:
+**Optional**: Process your theme and return to view with your optional params:

 ```
 	def theme = preprocessorService.preprocess(themeName , sections, model)
-	[themes: themes, theme: theme, css: cssName, cssSelect: params?.cssSelect, themeSelect: params?.themeSelect, snapshot: snap]
 ```

-### Using the Tag Library
+## Using the Tag Library

 To inject a dynamic css in your view use the injectCss tag: